Understanding NPK Fertilizer Labels

 Using a Blended Product Instead

 Alternatively, you could use a liquid 10-34-0.
 To get 60 lb P₂O₅: 60 / 0.34 = 176 lb/acre.
 But this product also contributes nitrogen: 176 × 0.10 = 17.6 lb N/acre.
 So your remaining urea need drops to (150 - 17.6) / 0.46 = 288 lb/acre.
-This kind of multi-product calculation is where a blending calculator saves significant time.
+Use the Fertilizer Rate Converter to quickly convert between product rate and nutrient amounts for each product.

 Blend multiple products to meet your N-P-K targets